takemobiteam/takemobi-test.github.io/docs/index.md

 Each vehicle has one supplier, and suppliers generally have multiple vehicles.

-Suppliers are specified per destination.
-If the same supplier provides vehicles in multiple destinations, it is specified as a spearate supplier per destination.
+Suppliers are specified per Destination.
+If the same supplier provides vehicles in multiple Destinations, it is specified as a spearate supplier per Destination.

 **Supplier Example:**